cbschuld/chrisschuld.com-legacy/_posts/2020-02-02-using-openvpn-for-aws-vpn.md

 Next, I install the OpenVPN client on my machine(s) and connect!

+### Odd Notes

++ Occasionally I will find the web services have died on a few of my instances.
+I have to log into them and kick the vpn server to restore them.
+I am unclear why this happens right now but it seems to happen from time-to-time.
+I restart it with: `sudo service openvpnas restart`

 <small>
 **NOTES:** 2020-04-09 was able to remove ppa for the certbot install - thanks to Amarapal Singh!